Dahyor-deeone/Inventory-Management-ERP/README.md

 The application was developed using **Google AppSheet** and is structured around the **First-Expired, First-Out (FEFO)** inventory management principle, prioritising inventory with earlier expiry dates for outbound transactions.

 The system provides dedicated workflows for managing inbound and outbound inventory transactions while maintaining a centralised stock overview and master inventory database.

 ---

+### **Why This Project?**

+The project was developed from an inventory and supply-chain operations perspective, with the aim of translating common inventory-control requirements into a lightweight digital system.

+The design focuses on improving visibility across inventory transactions while structuring key processes such as inbound receipt, stock tracking, outbound issuance, supplier management, storage-location management and expiry-based inventory control.

+---